You get what you pay for!

 - Crank or bottom bracket problems.
 If it is loose or causing problems, its going to need work and or parts.

 SoCalBicycles offers a simple solution for all these problems.
 Purchase one of our refurbished bicycles and ride away problem free, saving hundreds of dollars from new and even low-quality department store bikes.
 On occasion our inventory has quality bikes made in the USA, nowadays even Schwinn and Huffy are manufactured in China.
 We do not recycle nor offer bicycles that were sold by the likes of Costco, Wal-Mart or Amazon.
 A trained and skilled bicycle enthusiast can spot a department store bicycle a mile away.
 The majority of our bikes were sold new at Bicycle Shops, so our bikes are of excellent quality.
 And our prices are truly affordable.
-You can even make your purchase using your VISA or MasterCard.
+You can even make your purchase using your debit or credit card.

 Our refurbished bicycles are an excellent value.
 Each unit has been fully inspected for damage or non-working components.
 Prior to sale, all are fully restored to 100 percent working order.
 Stop by and test-ride one of our bicycles and see for yourself.
 Save money, save time, and purchase with complete confidence from SoCalBicycles.com.